luisreyesoliva/dockerlab/README.md

 ## Conclusion

 Congratulations, you have successfully completed this Containers lab !
-You've just build and run your first Docker-based web app !
+You've just build and run your first Docker-based web app!
 In this lab, you learned how to build and run images on docker on your laptop.

 ---
 # End of the lab